-- Racers are called to the start and assume a ready position on the start ramp/area. - Race officials determine that the course is ready and the racers are ready. - The timing system is activated and the racers are given an audible signal.
-Then, - EITHER the timing system shall provide start with regular one second interval beep or random beep.
+- Racers are called to the start and assume a ready position on the start ramp/area. - Race officials determine that the course is ready and the racers are ready.

+• The timing system is activated and the racers are given an audible signal.
+Then,

+• EITHER the timing system shall provide start with regular one second interval beep or random beep.

-6.2.1 Start with random beep
+5.2.1 Start with random beep

-- Timing system provide one or more "ready" tones, followed by a Start tone at a RANDOM interval between 1 and 4 seconds.
-(Allowed at all races; REQUIRED at Main/Major for both qualifying and head-to-head racing). - Upon start signal, the clock will start for both courses, regardless of whether the racers have passed the start line.
+• Timing system provide one or more "ready" tones, followed by a Start tone at a RANDOM interval between 1 and 4 seconds.
+(Allowed at all races; REQUIRED at both qualifying and head-to-head racing).

+• Upon start signal, the clock will start for both courses, regardless of whether the racers have passed the start line.
 If a racer starts before the start signal, the race shall be disqualified for that run; if a racer starts after the start signal, no additional penalty is given.
 Reaction time however is added to the total time of this run.

-6.2.2 Alternative/ start with regular beep
+5.2.2 Alternative/ start with regular beep

-• Timing system provide tones on 1-second intervals - 3 seconds to start/2 seconds to start/1 second to start/Start (allowed ONLY at Plain/Basic/Prime races) After the start signal, the clock will start as soon as the racer passes the start line.
+• Timing system provide tones on 1-second intervals - 3 seconds to start/2 seconds to start/1 second to start/Start.
+After the start signal, the clock will start as soon as the racer passes the start line.